 Ray Ray Browning.
 Authorities claim that Browning distributed millions of dollars worth of narcotics monthly throughout the 70s and 80s, during a period where he constantly beat convictions on numerous felony charges, at least until 1988.

 Compton Fink.
 One of Compton’s biggest kingpins as his connections were so big that he was able to bring enemy hoods and rival gangs together, at least temporarily.

 Harry O. With deep ties to Suge Knight, Harry O would allegedly become a cofounder of Death Row records.
 It has been said that Harry O was very ambitious during the 1980s with his entrepreneurial skills that led to him to own numerous of properties and businesses before his conviction of the late 1980s.

 Known as the 6th borough of New York, northern New Jersey had its moments despite during the time where the streets of New York City often overshadowed one of the largest Tri-State regions.

-Wayne Pray.
-While in Harlem there were a number of kingpins and bosses that controlled the flow of the streets during the 60s and 70s, in the city of Newark there was Pray who reigned throughout the 70s and 80s until his arrest.
-Pray became extremely large and many people and neighborhoods throughout the city of Newark, and nearby areas, had direct connections and ties with him, like the Prince Street Posse.
+Wayne Akbar Pray.
+While in Harlem there were a number of kingpins and bosses that controlled the flow of the streets during the 60s and 70s, in the city of Newark there was Akbar Pray who reigned throughout the 70s and 80s until his arrest.
+Akbar Pray became extremely large and many people and neighborhoods throughout the city of Newark and nearby areas to have direct connections and ties with him, like the Prince Street Posse.

 Zoo Crew.
 Arrested during the late 90s for allegedly conspiring to distribute over 100 kilograms, but despite what law enforcement claim the Zoo Crew is a widely known brand in Newark for creating programs and opening businesses that benefit the community.